From: |

 Just an update on restoration work on the Hillman Minx IIIA Conv:

 I wish I had been a little more ambitious before the new year.
-Procrastination is cramping my
+Procrastination is cramping my schedule between now and summer driving!

 Great fun though.
 Thanks for all the gems of knowledge you have provided me with during this process!